tiny-pilot/tinypilot/CONTRIBUTING.md

 ### Installing a nightly bundle

 The canonical way to build bundles is on CircleCI.
-By default, bundles are only built off the `master` branch.
-There are two methods available to build a bundle off a feature branch:

-1. Temporarily enable bundle builds for all commits on a feature branch:
-   1. In [the CircleCI configuration](/.circleci/continue_config.yml), change the `bundle_build_branch` parameter’s `default` value from `master` to `<< pipeline.git.branch >>`.
-   1. Push your changes as branch to GitHub.
-CircleCI will now automatically build bundles for all subsequent commits of that branch.
-   1. Before eventually merging your feature branch, remember to revert the `bundle_build_branch` parameter to the original value (i.e., `master`).
-1. Manually trigger a bundle build as one-off:
-   1. On CircleCI’s overview page for the respective branch, click the “Trigger Pipeline” button.
-   1. In the dialog, enter `bundle_build_branch` as parameter name, and the (exact) name of the branch as parameter value.
-   1. Click the “Trigger Pipeline” button in the dialog.
-CircleCI will now build a bundle for the latest commit of that branch.

-In both cases, the `build_bundle` CircleCI job will store the built bundles as artifacts.
+The `build_bundle` CircleCI job will store built bundles as artifacts.

 In order to install a nightly bundle on device, follow these steps: